 What to bring?
 What will I wear?
 What to leave home.
-Those are the questions I attempt to answer as I make a ski week packing list.
-I try to be a “carry-on” only luggage person, but sometimes I even fail at this attempt, so for me it does matter how long you will be gone, what type of transportation you will be taking and what activities you will be doing on your vacation to decide which pieces of luggage and clothing you will be bringing with you.
-I cannot always just bring a “carry-on”, but I do try.
+Those are the questions I attempt to answer as I make a ski week packing list for my upcoming Telluride vacation.
+I try to be a “carry-on” only luggage person, but sometimes I fail at this attempt.
+So for me, it does matter how long you will be gone or what type of transportation you will be taking.
+Plus, what activities you will be doing on your vacation to decide which pieces of luggage and clothing I will be bringing with me.
+I cannot always bring a carry-on only, but I do try.

 And for my next trip, it doesn’t look like that is going to happen: